-This study finds that a majority of the Malaysian public tends to believe that migrant workers threaten the country's culture and heritage; while a sizeable minority say that migrant workers have a poor work ethic and cannot be trusted (figure 1).
+The study found that a majority of the Thai public tends to believe that migrant workers threaten the country's culture and heritage, and say migrant workers have a poor work ethic and cannot be trusted (figure 1).
+These high figures suggest that trust building in Thailand should be a particular target of any interventions to increase positive attitudes towards migrant workers.
+However, on a more positive note, when measuring public behaviours of inclusion, the survey found that:

-However, on a more positive note, when measuring public behaviours of inclusion, the survey finds that:
+74 per cent of the Thai public had or would help a migrant worker integrate into their community or get ahead in their work.

-- 57 per cent of the Malaysian public had or would help a migrant worker integrate into their community or get ahead in their work. - 70 per cent said they had spoken or would speak out against someone who was saying offensive things about migrant workers.
+58 per cent said they had spoken or would speak out against someone who was saying offensive things about migrant workers.